 AS: I thought, your interest was never the experience of flying itself, rather than this seemingly unreal experience of transporting passengers through the air, crossing several countries without having been outside in fresh air for once.

-NA: Yes, you’re right.
+NA: Yeah, you’re right.
 It’s strange how the act of flying is mediated, isn’t it?
 For example, the efficiency of space in a plane.
 Everything is adapted to your body-size.
-The body is really suspended in-between, the folding-table, the curved wall, the two arm-rests and some advertisement in front of you, or a monitor.
+The body is really suspended in between the folding table, the curved wall, the two armrests and some advertisement in front of you, or a monitor.

 AS: Everything is designed to fulfil its purpose.

 NA: But that’s somehow beautiful.
-People need to come together or get together by the purpose to travel somewhere or even just being brought there.
+People need to come together by the purpose to travel somewhere or even just being brought there.

 When I was traveling to Mexico this year, I was really touched by the feeling of global-scale while flying.
 You literally cross a big part of the globe, but it’s also fascinating, how efficient everything works together.
 It’s a peak-point of structures working with one another.
-And then, there is this strange acceptance of the surface.
-There has to be so many layers in-between the inner pearl-effect plastic-skin and the outer aluminium-shell, like 15 different fabrics of some brands, they developed, like honeycomb-fibre-structures, certain laminated plastic-parts, some Glasswool and, other stuff, I have no idea about.
+And then, there is also this strange acceptance of the surface.
+There has to be so many layers in between the inner pearl-effect plastic-skin and the outer aluminium-shell, like 15 different fabrics of some brands.
+They developed, like, honeycomb-fibre-structures, certain laminated plastic-parts, some glasswool and other stuff I have no idea about.
 All those layers protect you at anytime, while flying through minus 46 degrees in 10.000 metres height.

 AS: But why should it be comforting and beautiful for a human-being to feel like a depersonalized unit?

-NA: Maybe, it is the amount of effort, which is usually not applied to a human-scale.
+NA: Maybe, it is the amount of effort, which is usually not applied to a human-scale [that is appealing].
 It’s usually used for packaging-logistics, material-production, raw materials, products, financial transactions.
 Here, it´s a huge network, that works just for passengers.

 AS: You worked for several months in the manufactures of BMW and Audi.

-In difference to feel like being a unit, how does it feel to produce a unit?
+In difference to feeling like being a unit, how does it feel to produce a unit?

 NA: Maybe, it’s actualizing oneself’s identity within global scale.